If there’s one fish that aquarists around the world seek the most, it must be the Platinum Arowana.

 Feeding time varies depending on the age of the Arowana.
 We should feed the babies at least thrice a day while young or medium-sized ones should take their meals two times per day.
 We can feed adult Arowanas once or every other day.
 No matter the age, you need to supply your Arowana with a variety of meaty foods to maintain a well-balanced diet.

-Since they’re scarce, Platinum Arowanas are so limited, and if you stumble upon one, you need to shell out at least $400,000.
-They consider them as an endangered species which makes trading of this fish illegal.
+Since they’re scarce and closely related to local mythology, Platinum Arowanas are so limited, and if you stumble upon one, you need to shell out at least $400,000.
+They consider them as an endangered species, which makes trading of this fish illegal and almost impossible to buy.